aegershman/concourse-up-up/README.md

 ## docker-quickstart

 I personally like to run concourse on my local machine using the `docker-compose` concourse quickstart.
 You can `fly` up this pipeline on a local instance, which can be used to create (or destroy) a concourse instance on AWS.

-## domain problem

-The only problem you might have is with the `domain: "blahblah.net"` param.
-If you're running the pipeline for the first time in a newly created environment, you might need to create it _without_ specifying a domain (e.g., `domain: ""`) the first time you run `concourse-up-deploy`.
-Once it's created, you can fill out the domain param again, run it, and everything should be hunky dory.